-The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of Senior Administrative Clerk.
+The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of BUILDING CIVIL ENGINEER.
+(Numbers refers to the order of competencies in the Competency Bank.

 - 1. Reading Comprehension

 - 3. Judgment and Decision Making

 - 6. Attention to Detail

-- 11. Initiative

 - 20. Job Knowledge

 - 28. Supervision

-- 33. Interpersonal Skills

 - 34. Customer Service

 - 45. Oral Communication

 - 47. Written Communication

-On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized and underlined), examples of behavioral indicators, and satisfactory and superior performance level.
+On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized, bolded, and underlined), examples of behavioral indicators, and satisfactory and superior performance levels.